Dominique Daye Hunter is a visionary storyteller, artist, speaker, & consultant living in Ε aunhuntakot (RDU) & working everywhere.

 Chapel Hill, NC

-Dominique will host the official release of her upcoming children’s book Hasi ČʰigoΜΉ:yoΜΉ (Sweet Berry) with a special in-person storytime and book signing at the University of North Carolina Botanical Garden.
+Join us for the official release of Dominique’s new children’s book Hasi ČʰigoΜΉ:yoΜΉ (Sweet Berry).
 Written entirely in YesΓ‘:sahΔ― with English translation, this event marks the first public reading of the book.
-Guests will enjoy light refreshments, have an opportunity to meet the author, and experience this joyful moment in language revitalization and cultural celebration.
+Guests will enjoy a live reading, book signing, author photos, kid-friendly snacks, a 12-part giveaway, and experience this joyful moment in language revitalization and cultural celebration.

 April 5th